tctianchi/NandgameSolution/README.md

 The largest difference in the exponent bit is 0x1e - 0x1 = 0x1d, so we need a 5-bits shift-right.
 (The game author gives us a 4 bits version, we can build a 5-bit version on top of it.
 In this answer I build a better one.)

 In order to handle 0x1 - 0x1e = -0x1d, we need a 6-bits subtraction.
-When then subtraction result is negative, I use a special 5-bits shift-right that accept negated value.
+When the subtraction result is negative, I use a special 5-bits shift-right that accept negated value.

 * barrel.shr11.bit0: 1 + 2 * 1 + 3 * 10 = 33
 * barrel.shr11.bit1: 1 + 2 * 2 + 3 * 9 = 32